XaloraAI/Xalora-mesh-mcp-server/README.md

 ## Customizing Supported Agents
 The server comes with a default set of agents.
 To modify which agents are available:
 1. Open the `server.py` file and locate the `Config` class.
-2. Edit the `DEFAULT_AGENTS` list to add or remove agents listed [at Heurist Metadata](https://mesh.heurist.ai/metadata.json)
+2. Edit the `DEFAULT_AGENTS` list to add or remove agents listed [at XaloraMetadata](https://mesh.heurist.ai/metadata.json)
 ```python
 DEFAULT_AGENTS = [
     "CoinGeckoTokenInfoAgent",